 Alternative subjects will be considered by the Faculty on a case-by-case basis.

-View entry requirements by country
+International entry requirements by country

 English language requirements

-IELTS Academic: 6.5 overall with 7.0 in Writing and 6.0 in each other element.
+IELTS Academic: 6.5 overall with 7.0 in writing and 6.0 in each other element.

 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.

 The University of Surrey recognises that many students enter their higher education course with valuable knowledge and skills developed through a range of professional, vocational and community contexts.
 If your experience exceeds the typical requirements for entry to the programme, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience.
 If you can demonstrate that you have met the learning outcomes for specific modules through your previous learning, it may be possible to exempt you from those modules, and for you to be awarded credit based on your previous qualifications/experience.
 There are restrictions on RPL for some courses and fees may be payable for certain claims.